PaddlePaddle/docs/docs/install/conda/windows-conda_en.md

 #### 1.2.3 Check the system environment

 Confirm that Python and pip are 64bit, and the processor architecture is x86_64 (or x64, Intel 64, AMD64) architecture.
-Currently PaddlePaddle does not support arm64 architecture.
 The first line below print "64bit", the second line prints "x86_64 (or x64, AMD64)."

 ```